1. Annual Procurement Plans (APPs) provide information on significant procurements entities plan to undertake over the next twelve months.

 Note: Entities should only include in their APPs planned procurements which are anticipated to be conducted through an open approach to the market.

-Entities should not include in their APPs planned procurements which are anticipated to be conducted through prequalified tender or limited tender approaches to the market.
-Including these procurements may undermine the process as potential suppliers can watch any planned procurements but may not necessarily be invited to participate in a prequalified tender or limited tender procurement process.
+Entities should not include in their APPs planned procurements which are anticipated to be conducted through limited tender approaches to the market.
+Including these procurements may undermine the process as potential suppliers can watch any planned procurements but may not necessarily be invited to participate in a limited tender procurement process.

 2. APPs facilitate early procurement planning and draw potential suppliers' early attention to entities planned procurement activity for the forthcoming year.
 APPs also allow entities to identify opportunities for collaborative procurements with other entities.